Best Oscillating Multi-Tools 2026: DeWalt DCS356B Wins

 Flooring contractors: Undercutting door jambs to allow floating floor transitions is one of the highest-volume oscillating-tool tasks on flooring jobs.
 A wood flush-cut blade run horizontally along the floor undercuts the jamb at exact floor height in seconds.
 The Fein MultiMaster FMM 350 QSL is preferred by dedicated flooring crews for its vibration dampening during repetitive jamb undercutting across multi-room installations, and the Starlock interface holds blades without secondary movement under the lateral pressure of jamb-cutting passes.

 HVAC technicians: HVAC retrofit work requires cutting access openings in existing drywall for new duct penetrations, grille installations, and return air chases.
 The oscillating multi-tool is preferred over a jab saw for ceiling penetrations where dust control matters — the oscillating action produces less particulate than rotary cutting.
-The Makita XMT05Z is favored in HVAC for its compact body profile, which fits into mechanical rooms and attic spaces where the DeWalt and Milwaukee’s larger frames create clearance problems.
+The Makita XMT04ZB is favored in HVAC for its Sub-Compact body profile, which fits into mechanical rooms and attic spaces where the DeWalt and Milwaukee’s larger frames create clearance problems.

 General contractors: GC applications are the broadest — removing tile adhesive, cutting hardened grout, trimming protruding fasteners flush, cutting sill plates for door widening, and emergency field repairs.
 For GCs who need one oscillating tool to span all applications, the DeWalt DCS356B with a universal adapter provides the widest accessory range at the lowest ongoing blade cost.